godenji/play-faster/README.md

 These settings (again, for my setup) result in optimal build times. -Xss option set to 1m,2m,4m were 10-20 seconds slower (4m, for some reason being the slowest).

 Setting a large -XX:ReservedCodeCacheSize also slowed down the build.
-Experiment, find out what works best for your setup.
+Experiment, find out what works best for you.

 Hardware Essentials